 A record of each child's progress in all areas of their learning is kept by retaining and filing their assessment data.
 The main assessment method is through the teacher's and teaching assistant's observations of children in different teaching and learning contexts, including both adult focused activities and child initiated play.
 Observations take place on a daily basis (both formally and informally).
 Time is made to carry out planned observations of individuals and groups of children regularly.
 They also make spontaneous observations in order to capture significant moments of children's learning.
-Observations are recorded in different formats (e.g. narrative style, post-it notes, whole class grids, photographs) which are used to contribute the 2Simple Build a Profile.
+Observations are recorded in different formats (e.g. narrative style, post-it notes, whole class grids, photographs).

 The teacher and teaching assistant use observations to support their developing knowledge of individual children.
-It informs them of children's abilities, needs, interests, play schemas and learning styles.
+It informs them of children's abilities, needs, interests, play and learning styles.
 Observations are evaluated, children's learning priorities are identified and relevant learning opportunities are planned to support children to make the next steps and progress.